muppet9010/factorio-muppet-streamer/README.md

 - The number of each item each selected player will receive is a random proportion of the total.
 This is controlled by the recipientItemMinToMaxRatio option.
 This option defines the minimum to maximum ratio between 2 players, i.e. option of 4 means a player receiving the maximum number can receive up to 4 times as many as a player receiving the minimum.
 This option's implementation isn't quite exact and should be viewed as a rough guide.
 - Any items that can't be fitted into the intended destination player will be given to another online targeted player if possible.
 This will affect the item quantity balance between players and the appearance of how many destination players were selected.
 If it isn't possible to give the items to any online targeted player then they will be dropped on the floor at the targeted players’ feet.
 This situation can occur as items are taken from the player's extra inventories like trash, but returned to the player using Factorio default item assignment logic.
 Player's various inventories can also have filtering on their slots, thus further reducing the room for random items to fit in.
 - Players are given items using Factorio's default item assignment logic.
 This will mean that equipment will be loaded based on the random order it is received.
 Any auto trashing will happen after all the items have tried to be distributed, just like if you try to mine an auto trashed item, but your inventory is already full.
-- If includeHandCrafting is True; Any hand crafting by players will be cancelled and the ingredients added into the shared items.
+- If includeHandCrafting is `true`; Any hand crafting by players will be cancelled and the ingredients added into the shared items.
 To limit the UPS impact from this, each item stack (icon in crafting queue) that is cancelled will have any ingredients greater than 4 full player inventories worth dropped on the ground rather than included into the shared items.
 Multiple separate crafts will be individually handled and so have their own limits.
 This will come into play in the example of a player filling up their inventory with stone and starts crafting stone furnaces, then refills with stone and does this again 4 times all at once.
 As these crafts would all go into 1 craft item (icon in the queue).
 - All attempts are made to give the items to players, but as a last resort they will be dropped on the ground.
 In large quantities this can cause a UPS stutter as the core Factorio game engine handles it.
 This will arise if players have all their different inventories full and have long crafting queues with extra items already used in these crafts.
 - This command can be UPS intensive for large player numbers (10/20+), if players have very large modded inventories, or if lots of players are hand crafting lots of things.
 In these cases the server may pause for a moment or two until the event completes.
 This feature has been refactored multiple times for UPS improvements, but ultimately does a lot of API commands and inventory manipulation which is UPS intensive.